-The Forest Friends CD-ROM, along with its companion CD-ROM, a middle school version, Alabama Forests Forever, are designed with one goal in mind--to educate.
+The Forest Friends CD-ROM, along with a middle school version, Forests Forever, and a high school version, Forest Fever, are designed with one goal in mind--to educate.
 Using the CD-ROM to actively engage student learning will increase understanding of the importance of employing scientific principles to sustainable forest management.
 This interactive format will hold the students attention throughout while they watch a captivating presentation of forest facts and the forest products we use.